StackVista/stackstate-docs/setup/agent/kubernetes.md

 * Container information is collected from the Docker daemon.
 * Metrics are retrieved from kubelet running on the node and also from kube-state-metrics if this is deployed on the same node.

-## Cluster Agent

-StackState Cluster Agent is deployed as a Deployment.
-There is one instance for the entire cluster:

-* Topology and events data for all resources in the cluster are retrieved from the Kubernetes API
-* Control plane metrics are retrieved from the Kubernetes or OpenShift API

-Cluster checks configured here are run by the deployed [StackState Checks Agent](kubernetes.md#checks-agent) pod.

 ## Checks Agent

 The StackState Checks Agent is an additional StackState Agent V2 pod that will run the cluster checks that are configured on the [StackState Cluster Agent](#cluster-agent).